elduartep/Bias-Spectrum/README.md

 ## A dark matter catalog
 If computing the dark matter power spectrum, or void-matter bias, or halo-matter bias:

-format: ASCII file with 3 columns: x, y and z for the dark matter positions (all in Mpc/h)
+format: ASCII file with 3 columns: x, y and z for the dark matter positions (all in Mpc/h) without RSD

+or ASCII file with 6 columns: x, y, z, Vx, Vy, Vz with velocities in km/s if including RSD

 ## A void catalog